Announcing Dr. Leera Briceno’s Retirement

 What have you valued most about working at SSDP, and what will you miss most?

-“Some of the things that I’ve valued the most is the camaraderie with my peers.
-I feel like such a lucky girl to have had the privilege to work with the people that I have worked with in my career.
+“One of the things that I’ve valued the most is the camaraderie with my peers.
+I feel so lucky for the privilege to work with wonderful people during my career.
 The last half of my career has been just truly phenomenal.
-I feel that this is the best place I’ve ever worked, and I will miss my peers.
+I feel this is the best place I’ve ever worked, and I will miss my colleagues.

 What’s the biggest lesson you’ve learned from your patients?